Karl | Life in Japan

 Have you visited both Ikea and Muji stores?
 Do you own home goods from both?
 Share your personal findings.

-#Muji #Ikea #Furniture #HomeGoods #Comparison #Quality #Affordability
+#Muji #Ikea #Furniture #Design #HomeGoods #Comparison #Minimalism #Quality #Affordability #Sustainability

-Leave a comment
+Leave a Reply

-Here youโ€™ll find daily reflections and practical guides shaped by lived experience.
-The focus is on learning through doing: building consistency, adapting to change, and finding clarity in everyday practice.
+The focus is simple: learning through doing, adapting to change, and finding clarity in everyday life.

-If youโ€™re curious about life in Japan, learning new skills at your own pace, or finding a calmer, more intentional way forward, youโ€™re in the right place.
+If you are curious about life in Japan, learning at your own pace, or building a calmer and more intentional way forward, you are in the right place.

 Continue reading